Temporal Difference Learning with Compressed Updates: Error-Feedback meets Reinforcement Learning: Error-Feedback meets TD Learning

 In this section, we propose a general framework for analyzing TD learning algorithms with distorted update directions.
 Extreme forms of such distortion could involve replacing each coordinate of the \texttt{TD}(0) direction with just its sign, or retaining just $k\in [K]$ of the largest magnitude coordinates and zeroing out the rest.
 In the sequel, we will refer to these variants of \texttt{TD}(0) as \texttt{SignTD}(0) and \texttt{Topk-TD}(0), respectively.
 Coupled with a memory mechanism known as error-feedback, it is known that analogous variants of \texttt{SGD} exhibit, almost remarkably, the same behavior as \texttt{SGD} itself \cite{stichsparse}.
 Inspired by these findings, we ask: \textit{Does compressed \texttt{TD}(0) with error-feedback exhibit behavior similar to that of \texttt{TD}(0)?}

-Our motivation for studying the above question is to build an understanding of: (i) communication-efficient versions of MARL algorithms where agents exchange compressed model-differentials, i.e., the gradient-like updates; and (ii) the \textit{robustness} of TD learning algorithms to \textit{structured perturbations.} It is important to reiterate here that our motivation mirrors that of studying perturbed versions of \texttt{SGD} in the context of optimization.
+Our motivation behind studying the above question is to build an understanding of: (i) communication-efficient versions of MARL algorithms where agents exchange compressed model-differentials, i.e., the gradient-like updates (see Section \ref{sec:multi-agent}); and (ii) the \textit{robustness} of TD learning algorithms to \textit{structured perturbations.} It is important to reiterate here that our motivation mirrors that of studying perturbed versions of \texttt{SGD} in the context of optimization.

-\textbf{Description of \texttt{EF-TD}.} In Algo.~\ref{algo:algo1}, we propose the compressed \texttt{TD}(0) algorithm with error-feedback (\texttt{EF-TD}).
-Compared to Eq.~\eqref{eqn:TD(0)update}, we note that the parameter $\theta_t$ is updated based on $h_t$ - a compressed version of the actual \texttt{TD}(0) direction $g_t(\theta_t)$, where the compression is due to the operator $\mc{Q}_{\delta}:\mathbb{R}^K \rightarrow \mathbb{R}^{K}$.
-The information lost up to time $t-1$ due to compression is accumulated in the memory variable $e_{t-1}$, and injected back into the current step as in Eq.~\eqref{eqn:compression}.
-One can view this algorithm as one where an agent interacting with the environment transmits the compressed direction $h_t$ to a central server for parameter updating.
+\textbf{Description of \texttt{EF-TD}.} In Algorithm~\ref{algo:algo1}, we propose the compressed \texttt{TD}(0) algorithm with error-feedback (\texttt{EF-TD}).
+Compared to~\eqref{eqn:TD(0)update}, we note that the parameter $\theta_t$ is updated based on $h_t$ - a compressed version of the actual \texttt{TD}(0) direction $g_t(\theta_t)$, where the compression is due to the operator $\mc{Q}_{\delta}:\mathbb{R}^K \rightarrow \mathbb{R}^{K}$.
+The information lost up to time $t-1$ due to compression is accumulated in the memory variable $e_{t-1}$, and injected back into the current step as in~\eqref{eqn:compression}.
 In line with compressors used for optimization, we consider a fairly general operator $\mc{Q}_{\delta}$ that is required to only satisfy the following contraction property for some $\delta \geq 1$: